 In 2014 more social events were created, however pride still remained the big focus to foster awareness and recognition of the group.
 Two year-end parties concluded that year.

 In 2017, after a change in Chair and several Director positions, CAP started on a progressive process of formalizing itself to reflect its Not-For-Profit status, developing proper books of accounts, Financial Management Procedures, and Duties and Responsibilities for Directors.
 Our first Income Tax Return was filed with the Canada Revenue Agency, and in late summer a substantial revision was made to the Strategic Plan.
 This allowed the development of the first Action Plan and annual Budget.
 Six different booths were operated at a variety of Pride and Career fairs, and a regular monthly newsletter was published and sent to the over 500 subscribers.
 In late fall a new group was founded in Montréal, adding to the existing social groups in Vancouver and Toronto.

-It is an enjoyable and rewarding journey, so join us, and help us chart a path for the future.
+It is an enjoyable and rewarding journey, so join us, and help us together chart a path for the future.